Care to Explain: The Function of German Modal Particles

 Now, if you could explain with one uncomplicated word that it only just occured to you that you need to find the bus stop ("Wo ist eigentlich die Bushaltestelle?"), that you did not expect not to find the bus stop ("Wo ist denn die Bushaltestelle?), or that it is much harder to find than you thought ("Wo ist bloß die Bushaltestelle?"), wouldn't you seem a lot less robotic to the person you're asking?

-You can still translate these variations of the same sentence into English, but the English version starts sounding funny once you combine several modal particles.
+You can still translate these variations of the same sentence into English, but the English version starts sounding funny once you start combining several modal particles in the same sentence.
 What, for instance, if you both did not expect to not find the bus stop and have been looking for it for some time?
 In English, a phrase like

 "Where on earth, then, is the bus stop?"